sheilsarda/Training_The_Street/Accounting_Notes.md

 - Financing cash flows – to and from lenders and investors

 *We point out the “dates,” namely the fact that the Balance Sheet is reported “as of” a particular point in time and the Income Statement and the Statement of Cash Flows are reported “for a period of time.”
 The reasons are because the Balance Sheet is a cumulative statement (a summation of events at a particular point in time), whereas the other two statements contain results over a reporting period, either one year or quarter.
 Also, below, we expand the Statement of Cash Flows to give some additional detail.*

+## 1.5 Closing the Books

+- The purpose of the closing entry is to re-set the balances in the revenue and expense accounts to zero so that they can accumulate the next period’s revenues and expenses
+- Revenues and expenses hold their account balances temporarily-- they are called temporary accounts which are closed at the end of each accounting period

+# 2 ADDITIONAL TERMINOLOGY, CONCEPTS, AND METHODOLOGY

+## 2.1 The Accounting Cycle